sebaraneda/sebaraneda.gethub.io/README.md

         - Simple online Markdown editor with spell check and live preview.
 If you don't want to install anything and just want to get going working with Markdown, I can't recommend Make a README enough!

-    - If you are new to Markdown, I strongly recommend checking out the Markdown Basic Guide and Markdown Tutorial in the [More Resources](#more-resources) section.
+    - If you are new to Markdown, check out the Markdown Basic Guide and Markdown Tutorial in the [More Resources](#more-resources) section.

 2. A [GitHub Account](https://github.com/join)